-As Josh Waitzkin, a chess and a Tai Chi Push Hands world champion, said in his book The Art of Learning, “The point of creating your own trigger is that a physiological connection is formed between the trigger routine and the activity it precedes.”
+As Josh Waitzkin, chess and Tai Chi Push Hands world champion, said in his book The Art of Learning, “The point of creating your own trigger is that a physiological connection is formed between the trigger routine and the activity it precedes.”

 The trigger transitions you smoothly into the activity — your work.

-We all do certain activities that relax us.
+We all do specific activities that relax us.
 Before a test, even children sometimes prefer a light breakfast, wake up earlier than usual to lazily shower listening to Bob Dylan — these activities set their mind right and relax them.

 We are just not aware of our trigger activities.
 A few of them put together could form a relaxing trigger routine that sets us on the peaceful path.
 And instead of special occasions or stressful times of the day, what if we followed this trigger routine every morning?